 It’s almost Graduation season again!
-If you’re looking for a fun way to celebrate the Graduation of someone you love, then you may like today’s project.
-I’m sharing with you lots of fun Graduation Cap decoration ideas, along with how to make a Graduation shadow box.
+If you’re looking for a fun way to celebrate the Graduation of someone you love, then you may like today’s craft project.
+I’m sharing with you lots of fun Graduation Cap decoration ideas and how to decorate a graduation cap with a Cricut machine.

 I am thrilled to be working with Cricut as a Brand Ambassador on this project.
 This is sponsored content.

-I’m not quite sure how it happened, but all 3 of my kids are graduating from something this year.
-1 from college and 2 from High School.
-I obviously expected the twins to graduate the same year, but when I realized my oldest would also be graduating college at the same time I had to giggle.
+I’m not quite sure how it happened, but all 3 of my kids graduated from something this year—1 from college and 2 from High School.
+I obviously expected the twins to graduate the same year, but when I realized my oldest would also be graduating college simultaneously, I had to giggle.

 DIY Graduation Cap Decoration Ideas